tangoclinh1995/thehonorclub-mobileapp/README.md

     ***NOTE**: This file is **ignored** by Git, so you need to create it by yourself.
 The purpose of* *this is to protect Firebase authentication information and speed up development time (as each* *developer can experiment their code differently on their OWN database)*

+# Install extra Bower libraries

+-   During the development